ssfsx17/ffpnp/pandoc-markdown/0810-Dark-Knight.md

 | ---         |
 | Limit Break |

 You create a manifestation of your inner darkness, which has the stats of an average NPC of your Level.
-The Living Shadow has the same Actions, Reactions, Supports, and Moves that you do.
+The Living Shadow has the same Actions, Reactions, Supports, and Moves that you had when you did this action.